Fashion Design Camp is the brainchild of Portland business owner Tacee Webb and daughter Palace.

 Letter From Tacee Webb

 Hello!
-Thank you for inquiring about the ninth annual Fashion Design Camp.
+Thank you for inquiring about the 10th annual Fashion Design Camp.
 There is still time to submit your application -- we would love to have your son or daughter at camp this year!

 Fashion Design Camp encourages creative self-expression and empowers young people to make their own clothes!